Hair transplants to improve the gender specific appearance of patients, mainly male to female but also male to female gender reassignment.

 Women still carry the genetics for MPB even if they do not demonstrate the hair loss.
 This is because there is a threshold level of testosterone/DHT required which most women do notproduce enough of (see female hair loss page).

 However, if extra androgens are administered, then this level will be reached, which can be seen in some female athletes who illegally”dope” and in female to male transgender patients.
-If such patients do not want MPB, then Finasteride could be used although it is worth pointing out that DHT is a potent androgen in its’ own right.
+If such patients do not want MPB, then DHT enzyme blockers could be used although it is worth pointing out that DHT is a potent androgen in its’ own right.

 Request a callback